-The subsidies are matching grants covering between 35% and 100% of the total cost of the student's lessons.
-Generally speaking, the program funds a maximum of six lessons per semester.
-The average subsidy is $350 per semester, however where extreme financial need has been determined, larger awards may be granted.* Recipients are selected on the basis of financial need as determined by the University and evidence of ongoing musical commitment and involvement (such as public recitals or performances and participation in Harvard and non-Harvard musical organizations or events.)
+Subsidies are matching grants covering between 35% and 60% of the total cost of the student's lessons.
+The program generally funds a maximum of six lessons per semester.
+The average subsidy is $350 per semester however, where extreme financial need has been determined, larger awards may be granted.* Recipients are selected on the basis of financial need as determined by the University and evidence of ongoing musical commitment and involvement (such as public recitals or performances and participation in Harvard and non-Harvard musical organizations or events.)
 Multiple subsidies for the study of more than one instrument or for instrument and voice study are not provided.

 Recipients schedule lessons directly with their teachers and are responsible for handling all payments to teachers.
+We anticipate all lessons taught this year will take place virtually.
 The OFA’s online Music Teacher Reference Guide provides a listing of local music instructors who teach, have taught, or are interested in teaching undergraduate students.
 This listing is a resource only.
 Recipients may choose to take lessons from other instructors.

-After award amounts have been determined, subsidy checks are sent directly to students.
-In January the office contacts teachers for an evaluation of the lessons and record of attendance.
-If the lesson plan has been carried out and if the renewal form is returned and indicates reasonable progress and/or commitment, the subsidy will be renewed for the second semester.
-If a student has not followed through with his or her first-semester plan of study, the subsidy may be cancelled or recalculated at mid-year to reflect lesson plan changes.
-In such cases, the student will be expected to return any unused money to the Music Lesson Subsidy Fund.
+After award amounts have been determined, subsidy check awards will be processed via direct deposit (mailing of checks may be required for some international students.)
+Students who receive funding should confirm they are set up to receive direct deposits and will be forwarded information after applications are submitted for review.
+In January, the OFA contacts teachers for an evaluation of the lessons and record of attendance.
+If the lesson plan has been carried out, and if the renewal form is returned and indicates reasonable progress and/or commitment, the subsidy will be renewed for the second semester.
+If a student has not followed through with their first-semester plan of study, the subsidy may be cancelled or recalculated at mid-year to reflect lesson plan changes.
+In such cases, the student will be expected to return any unused funds to the Music Lesson Subsidy Fund.

-* Note to Foreign Students: depending on the type of visa you have, between 14% - 30% of your subsidy may be withheld for Taxes.
-For additional information go to the University Tax Services web site at http://vpf-web.harvard.edu/ofs/tax_services/index.shtml
+* Note to international tudents: depending on the type of visa you have, between 14% - 30% of your subsidy may be withheld for taxes.
+For additional information, please visit the Office of the Comtroller's tax information for students.